CouchCMS/Documentation/src/contents/tags-reference/pages.md

 This example would fetch all cloned pages of blog.php where the editable region 'my\_blog\_author' DOES NOT contain the words 'jeffrey' and 'arthur' anywhere within it.

 ::: .error
-The above snippet might seem a little counter-intuitive.<br/>
+The above snippet might seem a little counter-intuitive.
 It does not mean fetch all pages that contain neither jeffrey nor arthur.
-It means fetch only those pages that do not<br/>
-have both jeffrey and arthur in the same field.<br/>
+It means fetch only those pages that do not have both jeffrey and arthur in the same field.
 For how to fetch pages that contain neither jeffrey nor arthur, use the multiple fields examples given below.
 :::

-Multiple custom fields may be combined together with a pipe '|' character (The pipe stands for a boolean AND) -<br/>
-The same custom field may be repeated.
+Multiple custom fields may be combined together with a pipe '|' character (The pipe stands for a boolean AND) - The same custom field may be repeated.

 ```